 Delving deeper, there are also Sponsored Top-Level Domains (sTLDs) and Unsponsored Top-Level Domains (uTLDs).
-Usually, a sponsored TLD is a specialised extension which represents a specific community related to the TLD.
+Usually, a sponsored TLD is a specialized extension that represents a specific community related to the TLD.
 For example, .mil is used exclusively by the US military, while .museum can be used by museums.

 Unsponsored TLDs are available to a wider audience and don't belong to a specific group.

-ICANN - the International Corporation for Assigned Names and Numbers - is the organisation which oversees the creation of new TLDs.
-It accepts applications for new gTLDs.
+ICANN - the International Corporation for Assigned Names and Numbers - is the organization that oversees the creation of new TLDs as well as accepts applications for new gTLDs.

 TLDs and branded links